Squeeze (band): Present activity

 Squeeze performed in front of David Cameron on BBC's The Andrew Marr Show in January 2016 and used the performance to protest against the then-Prime Minister by changing the lyrics to their song "Cradle to the Grave".

 In July 2017, the band announced a North American tour, along with two line-up changes: the replacement of Lucy Shaw as bassist with Yolanda Charles and the addition of Dirty Vegas frontman Steve Smith as percussionist and backing vocalist.
 The band also announced an Australian tour for 2018, and revealed that they were in the midst of recording a new album.

 In August 2017, Squeeze revealed the title of their fifteenth studio album as The Knowledge.
 A new single, "Innocence in Paradise", was released ahead of the album.
 The Knowledge was released on 13 October 2017.

 The band has continued touring through the UK, Ireland and North America.
-A tour was announced on the official Squeeze website for 2020 in Australia and New Zealand, however it was indefinitely postponed due to scheduling problems as of November 2019.
+A tour was announced on the official Squeeze website for 2020 in Australia and New Zealand, but was indefinitely postponed due to scheduling problems.

 On 13 August 2019, the band officially announced the addition of a seventh member, guitarist Melvin Duffy.
 Duffy had played as a session musician on Squeeze's previous two albums, and at occasional live shows.

 In September 2019, Squeeze were joined at the Louisville, Kentucky Bourbon & Beyond Festival by ex-Nirvana drummer and Foo Fighters front-man Dave Grohl on drums, for a performance of the 1982 hit "Black Coffee in Bed".

 In February 2020, it was announced that Yolanda Charles had departed the band, and new bassist Sean Hurley (who had filled in for Charles on bass on a few 2019 dates, including the date Dave Grohl guested) would be replacing her.
 In April of that year, Tilbrook, while discussing an upcoming scheduled gig, mentioned that it would be the "very first gig with our new bass player!
 A chap called Owen Biddle, who used to play in a band called The Roots."
 However, the show in question was postponed due to the COVID-19 pandemic.

 The new line-up of Squeeze, with Biddle permanently replacing Hurley, began touring in 2021.

 In November 2022, in response to the United Kingdom cost of living crisis, the band announced that proceeds from their Food for Thought EP would be donated to food banks and asked fans attending their UK tour to bring donations for the Trussell Trust.

+In September 2023 Tilbrook said that Squeeze intended to record their next two albums in Los Angeles, including one collection of new material and another consisting of previously unrecorded songs written in the band's very earliest days.

+On 8 June 2024 the band were special guests for Richard Thompson, on the final night of his UK tour, at the Royal Albert Hall.